Updated: March 21, 2020

 In addition, he points out that if you take seriously recent and future changes to the economy and the resulting upheaval that some are predicting, you probably already find dependence on purchased feeds concerning.

 Options for home feeding

-I love the idea of weeds as an important, free food source that replaces some purchased feed and makes an important contribution to your chickens’ health.
-One reason why I think wild greens make really good chicken feed is that I suspect they contain anti-cancer compounds and other important nutrients that can’t be found in any of the “domesticated” chicken feeds.
+Not only are weeds as an important, free food source, they make an important contribution to your chickens’ health.
+One reason why I think wild greens make really good chicken feed is they contain anti-cancer compounds and other important nutrients that can’t be found in any of the “domesticated” chicken feeds.

 Another important point is chickens will eat many weeds like dandelion, lamb’s quarter, nettle, burdock and yellow dock, which are higher in protein than even alfalfa, the typical high-protein fodder crop.

-Weeds as chicken feed
+Dandelion as chicken feed

 It’s pretty cool that removing dandelions and other weeds from your garden can also provide very valuable green fodder for your chickens.

 - Prickly lettuce